Believe it or not, the Clifton Hill district was the original Niagara Falls.

-The Clifton Hill district is a City designated tourism district within the City of Niagara Falls Canada.
-Starting back in 1856, Victoria Avenue, Centre Street and the surrounding area was named 'Clifton' but in 1881 the area changed its name to the Town of Niagara Falls.
-In 1994 the two largest areas, Drummondville and Clifton amalgamated to become the City of Niagara Falls in 1904.
+The Clifton Hill district is a tourism district designated by the City of Niagara Falls, Canada.
+Victoria Avenue, Centre Street, and the surrounding area were named 'Clifton' beginning in 1856, but in 1881 the area was renamed the Town of Niagara Falls.
+Drummondville and Clifton merged in 1994 to form the City of Niagara Falls, which was founded in 1904.

-In the 1820's, a stairway was built down the bank at Table Rock and the first ferry service across the lower Niagara River began.
-By 1827, a paved road had been built up from the ferry landing to the top of the bank on the Canadian side.
-This site became the prime location for hotel development and the Clifton was built there, after which Clifton Hill is named.
-This was the beginning of the tourism industry.
+A stairway was built down the bank at Table Rock in the 1820s, and the first ferry service across the lower Niagara River began.
+By 1827, a paved road had been constructed from the ferry landing to the top of the Canadian bank.
+This site became a prime location for hotel development, and the Clifton Hotel, after which Clifton Hill is named, was built there.
+This marked the start of the tourism industry.